alphagov/notifications-python-client/README.md

 ## Get received text messages with pagination

-This will return one page of the latest received text messages (250) per call.
+This will return 250 of the most recently received text messages.
 Use the `get_received_texts_iterator` to retrieve all received texts unpaginated.
 #### Method

 <details>